A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design

 \section{Conclusion \& Outlook}

-Since the advent of variational quantum eigensolver~\cite{peruzzo2014variational,mcclean2016theory} efficient ways to prepare fermionic ground states were investigated through different routes~\cite{anand2022quantum,tilly2020computing}.
-Despite having a vast set of methods it is still not clear which method performs well for which systems.
-In this work we provided a first step into that direction by combining interpretable circuit designs with a divide-and-conquer approach where the wavefunction is assembled as a linear combination of smaller parts.
-We could show, how this method outperforms other divide-and-conquer methods in terms of size of the effective basis as well as individual quantum resources for the involved circuits.
+{In this work, we developed an effective basis method for multiconfigurational valence bond wavefunctions on quantum computers.} We could show, how this method outperforms other effective basis methods in terms of size of the effective basis as well as individual quantum resources for the involved circuits.
 Most importantly the developed method allows us to interpret the results and to learn from the discovered effects.\\ At this point, the computational bottleneck comes with the concerted optimization necessary for the determination of the effective basis.
-As a quantum algorithm, this procedure requires many evaluation of primitive expectation values (in the sense of~\cite{tequila}).
+As a quantum algorithm, this procedure requires many evaluations of primitive expectation values (in the sense of Ref.~\citenum{tequila}).
 We see however promising ways forward in that respect, as illustrated in the following.
-Through the combination with the circuit designs of~\cite{kottmann2022molecular} the effective basis is described by individual circuits that are equivalent to separable pair approximations~\cite{kottmann2022optimized}.
+Through the combination with the circuit designs of Ref.~\citenum{kottmann2022molecular} the effective basis is described by individual circuits that are equivalent to separable pair approximations (SPA)~\cite{kottmann2022optimized}.
 As a consequence, the individual wavefunctions are classically simulable, so that energy based pre-optimization can be performed purely classical with linear memory requirement.